These gluten-free chocolate peanut butter cookies are crunchy, easy, healthy chocolate cookies with almond flour and only 4 ingredients.

 - Salt– use only if your peanut butter is unsalted.

-Before you start, preheat the oven to 180C (350F) and line a baking sheet with parchment paper.
+Before starting, preheat the oven to 350°F (180°C) and line a baking sheet with parchment paper.

 First, combine the natural peanut butter with maple syrup in a large bowl until creamy and smooth.

 This recipe makes 8 cookies.
-Place each cookie dough ball on the prepared baking sheet leaving 1 thumb space between each ball.
+Place each cookie dough ball on the prepared baking sheet leaving one thumb of space between each ball.

 These cookies taste like a regular peanut butter cookie recipe with a lovely chocolate flavor.
 They are crunchy chocolate cookies with a slightly crumbly texture when you give a bite.